Inyokern, California: History

 Inyokern was founded in the mid-19th century as an agrarian community located in the northernmost corner of the Mojave Desert.
 It expanded during construction of the Owens Valley aqueduct.
 The first post office opened in 1910.

 The Inyokern Elementary School was founded in 1913.
 The original building was replaced in the mid-1930s by a larger building with a stage and indoor restrooms.
 This building was demolished in the early 1970s.
 In the 1930s, half a dozen irrigated farms were scattered around Indian Wells Valley, growing mostly alfalfa and livestock.
 Community events were held in Inyokern Hall, which still stands.

 With the onset of World War II, the US Navy located its new Naval Air Weapons Station China Lake in Inyokern.
 This accounts for the length of the runways and the size of the county airport.
 The military base was subsequently moved to the east 12 mi and the city of Ridgecrest was established as a commercial support center for that base.

+Present time

-Today Inyokern serves as a sparsely-populated bedroom community for workers on the base desiring a more rural lifestyle.
+Today Inyokern serves as a sparsely populated bedroom community for workers on the base desiring a more rural lifestyle.

-The town infrastructure consists of two churches, a post office, market and gas station, convenience store and gas station, a variety store, hardware store, welding and blacksmith shop, a county park, two restaurants, a motel, an autobody shop and several antique shops.
-In the 1990s the building which formerly housed the library was demolished and replaced by a Senior Citizen's Center.
-Inyokern also had a now-closed Kern County Sheriff's Office substation and a Caltrans road maintenance center and a motorcycle shop and blanket store.
+The town infrastructure consists of two churches, a post office, market and gas station, convenience store and gas station, a variety store, hardware store, welding and blacksmith shop, a county park, two restaurants, a motel, an autobody shop, several antique shops and a Senior Citizen's Center.

 The town water and sewer system is managed by the Community Services Center.
 The population of the town peaked circa 1988 following a period of expansion on the naval base, but has dwindled since then, and many properties were abandoned during the military downsizing of the 1990s.
 Until the 1990s, the main commercial block of the town along highway 178 was a somewhat picturesque street of older buildings constructed of local rock and bricks, including a vintage post office, cafe, three bars, and a small Chinese restaurant.
 This street is sometimes used in filming Hollywood westerns.
 The Inyokern airport is used to film commercials.